Smoothieware/Smoothie2-old/README.md

  * [@adamgreen](https://github.com/adamgreen) - libs/SPI.cpp : Port and make to use the mBed library instead of registers
  * libs/USBDevice : Port and enable
  * libs/Watchdog : Port ( no mBed libraries available that I could find )
+ * libs/Hook.h : Uses doubles instead of ints ( in v1 ) for some reason, should be fixed
  * modules/tools/drillingcycles : Port ( should be fairly simple )
  * modules/tools/extruder : Port
  * modules/tools/filamentdetector : Port